 We’re having something very sinful tonight. %-P Crispy pata.
 While pressure-cooking the pata, the salad was prepared.
 While the crispy pata is cooking in hot oil–where it is making a lot of spattering noises as well–I’m posting this.

 There are several versions for making this oil-free salad.
 Some cut the talong (eggplants) in chunks, others mash them after boiling or steaming.
 The variety of the other vegetables that accompany the eggplants are many.
 Some add cooked okra and pipino (cucumber).
-Almost always, however, the dressing stays the same–the classic mixture of soy sauce, vinegar, garlic and chili peppers.
+Almost always, however, the dressing stays the same–the classic mixture of soy sauce, vinegar, garlic and chilies.

 This is my version.